saifullahshams2/WordPress-Webp-Converter/README.md

 1. **Copy** the code from `wp-webp-converter.php` file.
-2. Upload it to your theme's `functions.php` (Not Recommended)
+2. Upload it to your theme's `functions.php` (Not Recommended) OR
-3. Use a code snippet plugin (Recommended)
+4. Use a code snippet plugin (Recommended)
-4. You Will find Image Menu inside Media Menu.
+5. You Will find Image Menu inside Media Menu.